BLUE INNOVATION PROGRAM

 - Celebration!

 National Idea Competition: Students can elect to continue on their project and be coached to enter a national business idea competition.
-An excellent experience and story to tell for applications!
+An excellent experience and story to tell for any application!

 Will include Pizza in each session.
 If your child has any food restrictions, we suggest that they bring their own snack/meal.
 Students should bring their own water